Lukas200301/RaspberryPi-Control/README.md

 - Start, stop, and restart services on the Raspberry Pi
 - Light and dark theme support

+## Important Notes

+⚠️ **Language Requirement**: The Raspberry Pi must be set to English or German locale for all features to work correctly.
+Some monitoring features may not work properly with other system languages.

 ## Screenshots

 <p align="center">